quid/refraction/.github/ISSUE_TEMPLATE/--support-question.md

 ---
 name: "\U0001F914Support question"
 about: I have a question or don’t know how to do something
-title: "[SUPPORT] This will be closed"
+title: '[SUPPORT] This will be closed'
 labels: invalid
 assignees: ''
 ---

 This repository is dedicated to development only activities, if you have questions, please use [Stack Overflow](https://stackoverflow.com).